 Just as the name implies, this blog is a food for inspirational thought.
 Like other sites in its niche, Inspirationfeed also offers freebies and resources, but they also feature articles with business motivation, social media advice, and start-up resources.

 DesignMantic is a commendable online logomaker tool that lets you create custom logos for free.
-Even if you have no design expertise, DesignMantic incorporates ready-to-use logo design templates which you can use from and customize to your business’s needs.
+Even if you have no design expertise, DesignMantic incorporates ready-to-use logo design templates for various industries including HR logos, gardening logos, insurance logos, and more which you can use from and customize to your business’s needs.
 The blog of DesignMantic is a kaleidoscope of color and design, incorporating value resources for graphic designers and SMBs.

 Downgraf is a best blog for designers that provides every kind of design resources, design tips for graphic designers, web designers and web developers.
 They are dedicated toward their aim to bring out the freshest and best content of designing for users.

 Smashing magazine is one of the best development and design blogs that prioritizes quality over quantity for its content.
 Every article is based off the latest techniques and trends dominating the market.
 In addition to the valuable free content designers can glean from its blog posts, smashing magazine also offers tickets to attend Smashing conferences and books in print or E-book form.

 Specky Boy Design Magazine features plenty of posts about WordPress and web design, but their creativity doesn’t end here.
 They also feature tips for design agencies and freelance designers, tutorials and freebies, weekly design news posts, and weekly web design inspiration posts.

 Since founded by web designer Walter Apai in 2010, WebdesignerDepot has amassed a huge following over the years.
 The blog aspires to share techniques and tips pertaining to the web development and design, the best and latest discoveries, and cover the business side of working as a freelancer.